 I don’t know about you, but in the immediate aftermath of the death of my husband, I found it very, very difficult to read.
-I just couldn’t concentrate.
-I couldn’t focus.
+Concentration was supremely difficult.
+I just couldn’t focus.
 This was new territory for me.
 I’ve always been a book lover, and more often than not, I used have 3, 4 or 5 books going at once.
-I mean, I actually read a bit of each one every day.
+Truly, I actually read a bit of each one every day.
 I get lost in books and come back refreshed.

 So, when I couldn’t read, it was distressing for me.
 I started reaching for books on grief written by other widows.
 I consumed them, as though they were peanuts.
 One after another.
 Each of them grounded me in some feeling that what I was experiencing was both real and normal.
 Always a strong and independent woman, I felt neither strong nor independent any more.
 Reading about the journey of other widows assured me that I was both normal and that I would learn to stand strong and independent again.
 It was just going to take a lot longer than I’d planned.